harsh-doshii/harsh-doshii.github.io/content/posts/28_post.md

 c.
 Behavioral Patterns: Focuses on how code functions and communicates with other parts of code.
 Eg. Observer patterns.

 I will be covering details of each in upcoming blogs!

+Generic tips to write better code:
+1. Avoid encodings.
+2. Don't use acronyms for variable names.
+3. Use clear names, be descriptive.
+4. Use constants for hard-coding.